Macaplix/FFmpeg-Library-Builder/README.md

 source file *libavfilter/vf\_yadif\_videotoolbox.m* references *ff\_vf\_yadif\_videotoolbox\_metallib\_data* and *ff\_vf\_yadif\_videotoolbox\_metallib\_len* as extern variables, but the same variables aren't define as non extern anywhere...

-So those variable are defined with fake values in *metal\_patch.c* file to prevent the generated library to yell for missing symbols when in use in a project
+So those variables are defined with fake values in *metal\_patch.c* file to prevent the generated library to yell for missing symbols when in use in a project

 ```
 Todo: find a cleaner solution to this issue